Table of Contents

 We recommend using these restrictions.
 Remember that one of the security principles is to minimize the data collected and processed.

-If more than one employee uses a company account at SMSAPI, it is worth considering creating separate subuser accounts.
+If more than one employee uses a company account at SMSAPI, creating separate subuser accounts is worth considering.
 This feature allows you to allocate the necessary permissions, set the preferred time of sending the messages, grant access to contact databases and sender names, and set the available points limits for the campaigns.

 The solution works well both in larger enterprises and in branched retail networks.